 For those “sporty” “adventurous” “crunchy” types, if you will.
 I could easily see this in a boys’ bathroom, college apartment or a bachelor pad!

 The installation of this type of tp holder will be virtually identical to the rope style discussed above.
+Scroll back up and follow the directions step by step, except use a bungee instead of jute!

 Just screw a twig on the wall and call it a day!
 IT’S FREE!
 And talk about rustic charm!
 Doesn’t get more cabin-y cozy than a real piece-o-wood on the wall, right?